Club Atlético Tigre

 Club Atlético Tigre is an Argentine professional football club located in Victoria, Buenos Aires.
 Tigre currently plays in the Primera División, the top level of the Argentine football league system, having secured promotion as the 2021 Primera Nacional champion.
 Its name comes from Tigre, the city in which it was founded.
 Since its foundation in 1902, the club's colors have been blue and red.
-Due to its history, Tigre is considered as the most important club in the northern area of Buenos Aires.
+Due to its history, Tigre is considered the biggest and most important club in the northern part of the province of Buenos Aires.

 Tigre plays its home venues at Estadio José Dellagiovanna (named after its first president), which has a capacity of 26,282 spectators.